Are you suffering from sensitivity, maybe even acne inflammation?

 If you have a compromised barrier function, the cement between the bricks is obviously going to let tiny particles like PM2, microbes, and allergens in.
 Therefore, repair should be your first line of defence.

-I feel it is less about price point and more about the chemical and physical properties of a product which greatly influence the integrity, regeneration, and preservation of your skin.
+For your skin to be in a balanced state, you should know your skin is gently influenced by ingredients that support its own environment.
+When it comes to your products, it is less about price point and more about the chemical and physical properties of a product which greatly influence the integrity, regeneration, and preservation of your skin.

-This is why I believe that your choice of products should mimic the physical structures of your skin and contain appropriate active agents, such as ceramides and humectants, that will support your skin in reactivating its own regeneration capability.
+This is why we believe that your choice of products should mimic the physical structures of your skin and contain appropriate active agents, such as ceramides and humectants, that will support your skin in reactivating its own regeneration capability.

-The Naked Chemist range of products are designed to resemble the membrane structure of your skin, that is both preventative and supportive to an existing problem, specifically designed to improve skin health.
+The Naked Chemist range of products are designed to resemble the membrane structure of your skin, that is both preventative and supportive to an existing problem, specifically designed to improve your skin health.